UntitledModGame/umg-mods/lootplot/PLANNING/content/season0.md

 # STUFF WE NEED AS OF 23/07/2024:
 # ============
 - We need a basic trait system
-- We also need descriptions for shapes
+- We also need descriptions/naming for shapes
+- Need descriptions for basic properties
+- Need a rarity system, and pass a proper table to `generation:addEntry`
+- Need `activateCost` component; for reroll-button aand